Aphinith/rosayeephotography/README.md

 # My-artists

 > Search for artists via the Spotify Web API and sample their top hits!
+Click here(https://myartists989.herokuapp.com/) to get started!

 ## Team